natemaia/dk/README.md

 #### Commands

 ###### Syntax Outline
-Yaxwm includes a small program `yaxcmd` to communicate with the window manager,
+Yaxwm commands have a very basic syntax and parsing, commands are broken
-this is what you will be interacting with.
-The commands have a very basic syntax
+down into smaller pieces *(tokens)* which are then passed to the keyword
-and parsing system, commands are broken down into smaller pieces *(tokens)*.
+function.

-A token is delimited by one or more:
+Tokens are delimited by one or more:

 - whitespace *(space or tab)*